-On the evening of Friday, June 3rd, we are delighted to present multidisciplinary artist Michael Masaru Flora (CA), experimental electroacoustic musician/instrument inventor Greg O’Drobinak (IN), and electronic experimental music duo EnD (DET).
+On the evening of Friday, June 3rd, we are delighted to present multidisciplinary artist Michael Masaru Flora (CA), experimental electroacoustic musician/instrument inventor Greg O’Drobinak (IN), electronic experimental music duo EnD (DET), and experimental saxophonist/composer Zack Kouns (CMH).
 Doors 7:00pm, show begins at 7:30pm sharp. $9.25 prepaid ($8 + $1.25 TicketTailor processing fee), $10 per ticket at the door.

 Covid protocols: All attendees are strongly encouraged wear a mask regardless of vaccination status.
 We will provide masks at the door.
 We kindly request that audience members refrain from bringing food and drinks into the space.